kurucan/MathAndScienceNotes/statistics/2013_stats_131A_uc_irvine.md

 - N is first time you get a head.
 Geometric
 - E[X] = 1/p
 - [46:45](https://youtu.be/yIn0h984TKg?t=46m45s) The frequency argument
-- mu is used for mean because it’s the greek letter for m.
+- μ (mu) is used for mean because it’s the greek letter for m.
 ### [49:15](https://youtu.be/yIn0h984TKg?t=49m15s) Expected Value Review
 ### [52:15](https://youtu.be/yIn0h984TKg?t=52m15s) Example: Calculate the 3 expected values
 - [55:35](https://youtu.be/yIn0h984TKg?t=55m35s) No integration required.
 The trick is...